 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-The criteria noted below will be used to evaluate all applications requesting funding under the CDBG Economic Development component, as well as determine the appropriate level of financial assistance: 1.
-Project Benefit 2.
-CDBG National Objectives 3.
-CDBG Dollars 4.
-Resource Funding If only summary criteria were described, how can potential applicants access application Application Guidelines and forms can be found at: https://www2.illinois.gov/dceo/CommunityDevelopment/Pages/default.aspx manuals or other state publications describing the application criteria?
+If only summary criteria were described, how can potential applicants access application manuals or other Application Guidelines and forms can be found at: https://dceo.illinois.gov/ state publications describing the application criteria?
 (CDBG only)

-Describe the process for N/A

-awarding funds to state
+Describe the process for awarding funds to state N/A

 recipients and how the

-state will make its
+state will make its allocation available

-allocation available

 to units of general local

 government, and non-

 profit organizations,

 including community and

 faith-based

 organizations.
 (ESG only)

-organizations.
-(L3G only)

 Identify the method of N/A

-selecting project
+selecting project sponsors

-sponsors (including

-providing full access to
+(including providing full

-grassroots faith-based
+access to grassroots faith-

-and other

-and other
+based and other

 community-based

 organizations).
 (HOPWA

 only)

-Describe how resources Program Category Budget Ceiling Deadline will be allocated among funding categories.
-Ongoing (non-competitive Programs Economic Development (ED) \$ 3,000,000 \$1,000,00 00 NA Disaster Response (DR) \$ 1,304,606 \$ 250,000 NA Competitive Programs Public Infrastructure (PI) \$17,500,000 \$1,500,000 0 10/19/2022 Housing Rehabilitation (HR) \$ 7,000,000 \$ 650,00 0 10/19/2022 Describe threshold factors and grant size limits. carry out economic development proje ects.
-Generally, CDBG grant f sist for-profit and not-for-profit firms to funds will be provided by the unit of local all assistance agreement at agreed upon 1.
-The business may use funds for: Acquisition of land or building; , Purchase or installation of fixture ures; Construction, reconstruction, i structures and other real prop ehabilitation o of commercial or industrial buildings, Leasehold improvements; and Working capital expenses (invertising/marketing expense) ee salaries, ge neral operating expenses and Units of local government may use (economic development CDBG funds for p public infrastr ructure improvements in support of
+Describe how resources Program Category Budget Ceiling Deadline will be allocated among Ongoing (non-competitive Programs funding categories.
+Economic Development (ED) \$ 1,980,642 1 \$1,000,0 000 NA Disaster Response (DR) \$0 \$ 250,000 NA Competitive Programs Public Infrastructure (PI) \$19,500,000 \$1,500,0 000 TBD Housing Rehabilitation (HR) \$ 7,000,000 0 \$ 650,0 000 TBD Describe threshold factors and grant size limits. to carry out economic development pro of local government to the profit or not agreed upon terms. jects.
+General ly, CDBG gra ant funds will be provided by the uni 1.
+The business may use funds for: Acquisition of land or building; 2.
+Purchase or installation of fixtur res; Construction, reconstruction, in structures and other real proper ehabilitatior n of commercial or industrial building 4.
+Leasehold improvements; and Working capital expenses (inver advertising/marketing expenses ee salaries, g general operating expenses and Units of local government may use CI economic development DBG funds for public infras structure improvements in support o

 What are the outcome measures expected as a result of the method of distribution?
-The number of persons and businesses served for the Economic Development program is calculated by dividing the program budget of \$3,000,000 by the grant ceiling of \$1,000,000; equating to 3 businesses; and then multiplying by the jobs to dollars ratio of \$1 to \$25,000; equaling 120 3 State Program Name: CDBG Housing Rehabilitation Program Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-The program targets housing projects which preserve single-family, owner-occupied housing and encourage neighborhood revitalization.
-The funds are available to address housing needs of eligible low-to-moderate income households
+The number of persons and businesses served for the Economic Development program is calculated by dividing the program budget of \$3,000,000 by the grant ceiling of \$1,000,000; equating to 2 businesses; and then multiplying by the jobs to dollars ratio of \$1 to \$25,000; equaling 79.
+3 State Program Name: CDBG Housing Rehabilitation Program Funding Sources: CDBG Describe the state program addressed by the Method The program targets housing projects which preserve single-family, owner-occupied housing and encourage neighborhood revitalization.
+The funds are available to address housing needs of eligible